8dcc/browser-homepage/README.md

 6. [Todo](#Todo)
 7. [Screenshots](#Screenshots)

-## How it works
+## How it works (specifications)
+- You can search items with different search engines using [keywords](#search-engines).
+- You can add, delete or mark items as done them with the buttons on the todo list.
+- You can edit a number of settings with the settings icon at the top right.

-- The todo list uses [localstorage](https://blog.logrocket.com/localstorage-javascript-complete-guide/) to store the todo items.
+- The todo list uses [localstorage](https://blog.logrocket.com/localstorage-javascript-complete-guide/) to store the todo items and the user settings.
-- You can mark items as done or delete them.
-- The container size changes depending on the ammount of todo items.
 - If a youtube video is added to the todo list, adds a [`(embed)`](https://github.com/r4v10l1/youtube-embed-window) button to open the embed video window, which can be moved.
+- All the containers are "expandable".
+For example you can add as many todo items as you want, or easily edit the html to add more bookmarks.

 ## Making it your home page
 You can set the [page link](https://r4v10l1.github.io/browser-homepage/homepage.html) as your homepage, but that is probably not pretty and the address bar won't be empty.
 For firefox at least, there is a [guide](https://stpg.tk/guides/firefox-startpage/) on how to do it on any platform, which I will explain here.